- Places to Explore

 Cathedral of Our Lady of the Angels Review

-A half block away from the giant rose-shaped steel grandeur of Frank Gehry's curvaceous Disney Concert Hall sits Cathedral of Our Lady of the Angels.
-Not only is it a spiritual draw but an architectural attraction.
+A half-block away from the giant rose-shaped steel grandeur of Frank Gehry's curvaceous Disney Concert Hall sits Cathedral of Our Lady of the Angels.
+It is both a spiritual draw as well as an architectural attraction.
 The exterior is all strict soaring angles and the building is as heavy, solid, and hunkering as the Gehry building is feminine and ethereal.

 Controversy surrounded Spanish architect José Rafael Moneo's unconventional, costly, austere design for the seat of the Archdiocese of Los Angeles.
-But judging from the swarms of visitors and the standing-room-only holiday masses, the church has carved out a niche for itself in Downtown's daily life.
+But judging from the swarms of visitors and the standing-room-only holiday masses, the church has carved out a niche for itself in Downtown L.A.

 Artist John Nava used residents from his hometown of Ojai, California, as models for some of the 135 figures in the tapestries that line the nave walls.
 Make sure to go underground to wander the bright, mazelike white-marble corridors of the mausoleum.

 Free guided tours start at the entrance fountain at 1 pm on weekdays.
 Check for free concerts inside the Cathedral on Wednesdays at 12:45 p.m.
 There's plenty of underground visitor parking; the vehicle entrance is on Hill Street.
 The café in the plaza has become one of Downtown's favorite lunch spots.
 You can pick up a fresh, reasonably priced meal to eat at one of the outdoor tables.